 d) Success stories and lessons learned.

-e) Continued study of issues relating to facilitating access to IP networks, thereby enabling access to IP services and associated applications, as identified in § 2 of the wording of Question 19-2/1 for the 2010-2014 study period.
+e) Continued study of best practices for the establishment of national, regional and international IXPs.

 f) Study of the policy and technological aspects of a) the transition from IPv4 to IPv6 and, separately, b) ways to manage access to networks, balancing network performance, competition and consumer benefits.